illumos/ipd/ipd/0018/README.md

 into gate as-is, in a way that is useful today.
 Possible future work items
 include:

-* Better inter-operability with other VXLAN implementations, such as those that use multicast (inc. FreeBSD - the pluggable nature of varpd means that it will be possible to add a multicast resolver plugin).
+* Better interoperability with other VXLAN implementations, such as those that use multicast (inc. FreeBSD - the pluggable nature of varpd means that it will be possible to add a multicast resolver plugin).
-  Inter-operability with Solaris and VMware's NSX could also be investigated.
+  Interoperability with Solaris and VMware's NSX could also be investigated.

 * Overlays currently only support the VTEP (VXLAN tunnel endpoint) being instantiated in the global zone's netstack.
 It would be useful to add the ability to select a zone's netstack to be used for this underlay network.

+* Publicly specify and upstream Triton's SVP (SDC VXLAN Protocol).

 ## References